Heyuan Guangdong, China Travel Guide

 Protect yourself from stomach upset.

-These practices contribute to a healthy trip.
+These customs contribute to a healthy trip.

 Common travel ailments.
 Drink only bottled, purified, or boiled water.
 Avoid ice made from tap water.
 Eat thoroughly cooked food.
 Wash your hands frequently.